 Yes, there are baby changing facilities.

 Yes, there is an onsite restaurant and snacks are available.

 Picnic area available.

-Saffron Walden Museum has not told us if they are fully wheelchair friendly.
+No, Saffron Walden Museum is not wheelchair friendly.

-Saffron Walden Museum has not told us if they are fully pushchair friendly.
+No, Saffron Walden Museum have stated they are not pushchair friendly.

 Saffron Walden Museum has not told us if they are dog friendly.